vmware-archive/kubeless/docs/dev-guide.md

       serviceAccountName: controller-acct
 ```

-Hint: take a look at the imagePullPolicy configuration if you are sending images with tags (e. g. "latest") to the Kubernettes cluster.
-This option controls the image caching mechanism for Kubernettes and you may enconter problems if new images enters the cluster with the name.
+**Hint:** take a look at the `imagePullPolicy` configuration if you are sending images with tags (e. g. "latest") to the Kubernettes cluster.
+This option controls the image caching mechanism for Kubernettes and you may enconter problems if new images enters the cluster with the same name.
 They might not be properly pulled for example.

-### Working on your local
+### Working on your local brench
-**Branching**

 Branch from it: